DecisionNeurosciencePsychopathology/redcap_in_r/README.md

 objects("package:bsrc")
 ```
 **Before use of the package, you will need a profile for each RedCap connection**
-You can use the bsrc.switcher() function to create one
+You can use the bsrc.switcher(name=NULL,redcap_uri=NULL,token=NULL,rdpath=NULL,protocol.cur=F) function to create one

 **Required Packages:**
+Since now this repo can be loaded as package, the required packages are automatically loaded during installation of 'bsrc'
 ```
 library("data.table")
 library("lubridate")